-The investment objective of the Berkshire Dividend Growth ETF is non-fundamental and therefore may be changed without the approval of the Berkshire Dividend Growth ETF's shareholders upon 60 days' prior written notice to shareholders.
-The Berkshire Dividend Growth ETF's investment objective is set forth in the Fund's prospectus.
-There is no assurance that the Fund will achieve its investment objective.
-The discussion below supplements information contained in the prospectus as to the investment policies of the Fund.
+The investment objective of each Fund is non-fundamental and therefore may be changed without the approval of the Fund's shareholders upon 60 days' prior written notice to shareholders.
+Each Fund's investment objective is set forth in the Fund's prospectus.
+There is no assurance that a Fund will achieve its investment objective.
+The discussion below supplements information contained in the prospectus as to the investment policies of the Funds.

 Investment policies or descriptions that are described as percentages of "the Fund's net assets" are measured as percentages of the Fund's net assets plus borrowings for investment purposes.

-Investors should be aware that in light of the current uncertainty, volatility and distress in economies, financial markets, and labor and health conditions across the world, the risks discussed below are heightened significantly compared to normal conditions and therefore subject a Fund's investments and a shareholder's investment in a Fund to sudden and substantial losses.
+Investors should be aware that in light of the current uncertainty, volatility and distress in economies and financial market conditions across the world, the risks discussed below are heightened significantly compared to normal conditions and therefore subject a Fund's investments and a shareholder's investment in a Fund to sudden and substantial losses.